TrentSPalmer/trentdocs_website/docs/nspawn.md

 ```

 ### Networking
+Here's a link that skips ahead to [Automatically Starting the Container](#automatically-starting-the-container)

 On Arch, assuming you have systemd-networkd and systemd-resolved
 set up correctly, networking from the host end of things should